juiceDeLemon/nvim-config/README.md

 - [silicon](https://github.com/aloxaf/silicon)
 - [chafa](https://github.com/hpjansson/chafa)

-change the python interpreter in lua/u/pluginsettings/lsp.lua (python3_host_prog)
+change the python interpreter in lua/u/pluginsettings/lsp.lua (python3_host_prog). you might want to use venv all the time because it isn't working.

 install the needed formatters from mason listed in null-ls